sobczi/Selenium-Gladiatus/README.md

 ### Buttons
 * Save all
+* Download packages
-* Download packages (goes to guild market and loads all items to .txt file for pack function)
+  * Goes to guild market and loads all items to .txt file for pack function

 ## Built with
 * C#